aspil/Dira/docs/srs.md

 ### 4.3 Security/Safety Requirements

 - We will not save the passwords as plain text (we will provide hashing using salts as well)
-- When the user tries to login they should not be able to do SQL injection
+- When the user tries to log in they should not be able to do SQL injection
 - Since we have more than one distinct role in our system (basic users, premium users, different project roles), it follows that permissible actions of each role must be clearly delimited.
 We will ensure that in no case any of the system roles will have access to possibilities of another
 - We will ensure the integrity of the information (ie we will protect any kind of data of our company from any modifications, additions or subtractions)
 - We will prevent, through various mechanisms, the access and use of the components of our system by unauthorized/unregistered users.